F-Bhaimia/Competitor-Agent/README.md

 ## Overview

 This tool monitors competitor websites, extracts relevant content, and uses OpenAI's GPT models to classify and summarize articles by impact level and category.
-It provides automated alerts for high-impact updates and a Streamlit dashboard for reviewing intelligence data.
+It provides a Streamlit dashboard for reviewing intelligence data.

 ## Features